rekindle-blog/rekindle-blog.github.io/_posts/2023-10-11-six-propositions-on-church-size.md

 Only, this isn’t another post querying what I perceive to be an unbiblical fixation on [church growth](https://rekindle.co.za/content/church-growth-must-we-be-passionate-about-numerical-growth/) and size—or what Mike Cosper refers to as the contemporary ABCs of ministry: attendance, buildings, and cashflow.
 You can read various iterations of that across Rekindle; or, even better, from [Karl Vaters](https://karlvaters.com/author/karl-vaters/).

-Instead, in this post I will list some propositions concerning church size.
+Instead, in this post I will list some theses concerning church size.
 It is my hope that these—together with the articles I link throughout—will go some way towards explaining why I won’t get over my big church issues; why I don’t believe church size is arbitrary or neutral; and why I’m convinced incessant discussions about church growth are unhealthy.

-And since they’re propositions, my hope for this article is that it will provide a platform for further conversations.
+And since they’re theses, my hope for this article is that it will provide a platform for further conversations.
 In the West, the modern church is plagued by pragmatism.
 We desperately need to reclaim and reenter robust theological dialogue—not only about church size.
-If my propositions contribute towards that in even the slightest way, I will consider them a success.
+If my theses contribute towards that in even the slightest way, I will consider them a success.

-So, in no particular order, here are six propositions about church size and church growth.
+So, in no particular order, here are six theses—or propositions—about church size and the church growth movement.

-### \[1] Large churches provide many opportunities for service, but they don’t create as many spaces for the gifts.
+### 1. Large churches provide many opportunities for service, but they don’t create as many spaces for the gifts.

 I’ve [written](https://rekindle.co.za/content/2022-03-03-gifts-service) about this recently, developing an [older post](https://rekindle.co.za/content/2021-04-20-church-cruise-liner-racing-yacht) contrasting smaller churches that resemble racing yachts with larger ones that more resemble cruise liners.
 The bigger a church gets the more its leaders become preoccupied with promoting service that improves their adherents’ and attendees’ experience.
 But this is largely superficial and unspiritual.